Many families today are looking for a dog that is friendly, good with kids, and easy to train.

 Longer coats will mean more shedding, more knots in the hair, and a harder time grooming your goldendoodle.
 You should have your goldendoodle clipped several times a year and aim for 2-3 inches of hair length.
 If you trim your goldendoodle regularly you will find that the grooming process is much faster and easier.

-Obviously the health of your goldendoodle is a critical factor in your goldendoodle’s quality of life, as well as how long it will live.
+Health is a critical factor in your goldendoodle’s quality of life, as well as how long it will live.

 The goldendoodle is subject to many common disorders and illnesses of all dog breeds, but there are a few that are more specific to the goldendoodle breed.